JohanKelyn/Geometry-Processing-Python/README.md

 # Geometry Processing
-This repository contains some coding homework problems related to the geometric modeling class at NYU.
+This repository contains some coding homework problems related to the geometric modeling class at NYU implemented with python and libigl.
 The topics are the following:
 - Implicit Surface Reconstruction
 - Screened Poisson Surface Reconstruction
 - Normals Calculation